Insoo Kim Berg on Brief Solution-Focused Therapy

 A prolific writer, Insoo published eight highly acclaimed books in ten years, including More than Miracles: The State of the Art of Solution-Focused Brief Therapy (2007), Tales of Solutions (2001), Building Solutions in Child Protective Services (2000), and Interviewing for Solutions (1997 and 2001, 2nd ed).

-Insoo Kim Berg is also featured on several training videos.
+See all Insoo Kim Berg videos.